xtendui/xtendui/README.md

 You can install with one of the following:
 * download: [latest release.](https://github.com/minimit/xtend/releases/latest)
 * git: `git clone https://github.com/minimit/xtend.git`
-* yarn: `yarn add xtend-library --save --modules-folder ./web`
+* yarn: `yarn add xtend-library --save`
-* npm: `npm install xtend-library --save`, then copy assets `cp -r node_modules/xtend-library/ /xtend-library/`
+* npm: `npm install xtend-library --save`

+### Theme installation

+If you install with yarn or npm, you need to copy `/dist` to customize the files:
+`cp -r node_modules/xtend-library/dist/ /xtend-library/`

 # Copyright